 Ireland is well-suited to the solo traveller – it’s been named among the 20 safest countries in the world, and the locals are known for their friendliness.
-On the negative side, its transport networks aren’t quite as efficient as some other European countries, but don’t let that put you off.
-All you need is to plan your route and go, armed with a little bit of helpful information from our guide.
+Although the Emerald Isle’s transport networks aren’t quite as efficient as those in some other European countries, don’t let that put you off.
+Armed with these helpful tips, you can make the most of travelling alone in Ireland.

-If you want to explore large swathes of Ireland’s most remote areas – in particular the furthest reaches of the Wild Atlantic Way tourist route, such as rural Donegal and West Cork – you will need to either join a tour group, rent a car or cycle.
-If you decide to drive, be aware that like in Britain and other former British colonies, the Irish drive on the left-hand side of the road.
+If you want to explore large swathes of Ireland’s most remote areas – in particular, the furthest reaches of the Wild Atlantic Way tourist route, such as rural Donegal and West Cork – you will need to either join a tour group, rent a car or cycle.
+If you decide to drive, be aware that like in Britain, the Irish drive on the left-hand side of the road.

-State-owned bus companies both sides of the border offer an extensive route network across the country, but 2017 has seen some strike action by Bus Éireann drivers in the south in response to proposed pay cuts.
-According to the media, the dispute has been resolved and no further strike action is imminent, but check Bus Éireann’s Twitter account before booking tickets just in case.
-There are also a range of reliable and reasonably priced private bus companies operating in the country, such as JJ Kavanagh & Sons.
+State-owned bus companies on both sides of the border offer an extensive route network across the country, but strike action by Bus Éireann drivers in the south can slow travel.
+There is also a range of reliable and reasonably priced private bus companies operating in the country, such as JJ Kavanagh & Sons.

-The cities in the Irish Republic with the worst reputations for crime are Dublin and Limerick, but much of the worst of it is gangland related and doesn’t have much of an impact on tourists.
-With that being said, it’s a good rule of thumb for visitors to use a cross-body bag and keep a close eye on their belongings in crowded areas in general.
+The cities in the Irish Republic with the worst reputations for crime are Dublin and Limerick, but much of the worst crime is gang related and doesn’t have much of an impact on tourists.
+With that being said, it’s a good rule of thumb for visitors to use a cross-body bag and keep a close eye on their belongings in crowded areas.
 In Dublin, there are certain areas where walking alone late at night should be avoided, including much of the Dublin 1 district.

-In Belfast, things have come a long way since the period of conflict known as the Troubles, but there are communities where the Nationalist/Unionist divide is still extremely sensitive – check this article for information on specific areas where extra care should be taken at night.
-Violence does still occasionally flare up, but it’s sporadic and the city has long been considered safe for tourists.
+In Belfast, things have come a long way since the period of conflict known as the Troubles, but there are communities where the Nationalist and Unionist divide is still extremely sensitive.
+Violence does still occasionally flare up, but it’s sporadic, and the city has long been considered safe for tourists.

 Back in the city, Dublin’s Literary Pub Crawl is a fun way to familiarise yourself with the city’s bookish history, and you’ll probably meet some likeminded travellers along the way.
-If you’d rather see Dublin through a local’s eyes, Airbnb have just launched their Experiences platform in the city, where residents host events like a walking tour of ‘historic and queer Dublin’ or a paddle-boarding tour along the River Liffey.
+If you’d rather see Dublin through a local’s eyes, Airbnb has launched its Experiences platform in the city, where residents host events like a walking tour of historic and queer Dublin or a paddle-boarding tour along the River Liffey.

 Belfast is still considered an underrated tourist city, although it’s beginning to outgrow its historically troubled reputation.
-Base yourself at the trendy Bullitt Hotel and experience the Northern Irish capital’s burgeoning foodie scene, the award-winning Titanic Museum, the possibly haunted Grand Opera House, and other points of interest.
-From here you can also take a day tour of the Giant’s Causeway UNESCO World Heritage Site.
+Base yourself at the trendy Bullitt Hotel and experience the Northern Irish capital’s burgeoning foodie scene, the award-winning Titanic Museum, the possibly haunted Grand Opera House and other points of interest.
+From here you can also take a day tour of the Giant’s Causeway Unessco World Heritage Site.